openrport/openrport/README.md

 ```
 The ports are defined from the servers' perspective.
 The above example opens port 4000 on the rport server and forwards to the port 22 of the client.

-Using `curl -u admin:foobaz -s http://localhost:3000/api/v1/sessions|jq` again confims the tunnel has been established.
+Using `curl -u admin:foobaz -s http://localhost:3000/api/v1/sessions|jq` again confirms the tunnel has been established.
 ```
 "tunnels": [
       {